Important Safety Information

 Aseptic Meningitis Syndrome (AMS) may occur infrequently, especially with high doses or rapid infusion.

 Hemolysis, either intravascular or due to enhanced red blood cell (RBC) sequestration, can develop subsequent to GAMMAKED treatment.
 Risk factors include high doses and non-O blood group.
 Closely monitor patients for hemolysis and hemolytic anemia, especially in patients with pre-existing anemia and/or cardiovascular or pulmonary compromise.

 Noncardiogenic pulmonary edema may occur in patients following treatment with IGIV products, including GAMMAKED.
 Monitor patients for pulmonary adverse reactions (transfusion-related acute lung injury [TRALI]).

 The high dose regimen (1g/kg x 1-2 days) is not recommended for individuals with expanded fluid volumes or where fluid volume may be a concern.

 GAMMAKED is made from human plasma.
 Because this product is made from human plasma, it may carry a risk of transmitting infectious agents, e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.

-GAMMAKED is not approved for subcutaneous use in patients with ITP or CIDP.
+GAMMAKED is not approved for subcutaneous use in patients with ITP.
 Due to the potential risk of hematoma formation, GAMMAKED should not be administered subcutaneously in patients with ITP.